josmar-crwdstffng/angular/aio/content/tutorial/toh-pt6.md

 The `HeroService` methods will **tap** into the flow of observable values and send a message, using the `log()` method, to the message area at the bottom of the page.

-They'll do that with the RxJS `tap()` operator, which looks at the observable values, does something with those values, and passes them along.
+They will do that with the RxJS `tap()` operator, which looks at the observable values, does something with those values, and passes them along.
-The `tap()` call back doesn't touch the values themselves.
+The `tap()` call back does not touch the values themselves.

 Here is the final version of `getHeroes()` with the `tap()` that logs the operation.